History of Nottingham Forest F.C.: Alex McLeish - 40 days (2012-13)

 On 27 December 2012, Forest appointed Alex McLeish as their new manager.
 Chief executive Mark Arthur as well as scout Keith Burt and club ambassador Frank Clark were dismissed in January 2013.
 On 5 February 2013, Alex McLeish left the club by mutual agreement, just 40 days after McLeish took charge of the club.
 Pundits and supporters stated their concern for the state of the club, with journalist Pat Murphy describing the situation as a "shambles".

 Return of Billy Davies (2013-14)

 Two days later, Billy Davies was re-appointed as Nottingham Forest manager.
 Forest finished the 2012–13 season in 8th place, one point outside the play-off positions.

 Nottingham Forest started the 2013–14 season strongly, with just one defeat in their first twelve matches.
 On 24 March 2014, Davies was sacked following a 5–0 defeat against local rivals Derby County.
 Academy manager Gary Brazil was appointed as a caretaker manager.
 Forest finished the season in 11th place, 7 points short of the play-offs.

-Stuart Peace (2014-15)
+Stuart Pearce (2014-15)

 On 3 April 2014, Nottingham Forest announced that former player Stuart Pearce would take over as Forest manager on 1 July 2014.